 - Development undertaken by or on behalf of Council, including (but not limited to) works listed in the works schedule in Appendix D of this plan - Development with a development cost of less than \$250,000.
-Depending on the development cost, applicants must prepare and submit a Cost Summary Report or Quantity Surveyors Report in accordance with section 2.1 - Development excluded from Section 7.12 contributions by a Ministerial direction under Section 7.17 of the Environmental Planning and Assessment Act 1979 - Affordable housing and social housing where this is delivered by or on behalf of a social housing provider or public authority.
+Depending on the development cost, applicants must prepare and submit a Cost Summary Report or Quantity Surveyors Report in accordance with section 2.1 - Development excluded from Section 7.12 contributions by a Ministerial direction under section 7.17 of the Environmental Planning and Assessment Act 1979 - Affordable housing and social housing where this is delivered by or on behalf of a social housing provider or public authority.
+If the development is mixed use, only the affordable housing/social housing component will be excluded in the calculation of a development contribution.
+Affordable housing as defined in the Environmental Planning and Assessment Act 1979.
+Social housing provider as defined by the State Environmental Planning Policy (Housing) 2021).